PilotsEYE.tv

 This Airshow is not just a bunch of hot air

-Who hasn’t at one time or another cursed the information they were getting on how much longer the flight was going to take.
-The so-called “Airshow”, the display of all relevant locations and times, has been completely overhauled and improved by Lufthansa in the last few years.
+Who hasn’t, at one time or another, cursed the information they were getting on how much longer the flight would take?
+The so-called “Airshow”, displaying all relevant locations and times, has been completely overhauled and improved by Lufthansa in the last few years.
 Portions of this combination of satellite pictures and real data are integrated into a PilotsEYE.tv film for the first time.

 What even pilots can only dream of